ATRC-AURIN/PLANitMatsimWrapper/README.md

 The *--modes* option defines what modes are simulated (car only, or car and pt) and how they are simulated.
 Currently only cars can be simulated, i.e., we only support *--modes car_sim* for now.
 The public transport support (both teleported and simulated is to be added at a later stage).
 If absent it defaults to *--modes car_sim.*

 The *--startttime* and *--endtime* option can be omitted in which case the entire day, i.e., all activities, will be simulated.

-## General Maven build information

-### Maven parent

-Projects need to be built from Maven before they can be run.
-The common maven configuration can be found in the PLANitParentPom project which acts as the parent for this project's pom.xml.

-> Make sure you install the PLANitParentPom pom.xml before conducting a maven build (in Eclipse) on this project, otherwise it cannot find the references dependencies, plugins, and other resources.

-### FAT Jar

-To run the wrapper in a stand-alone fashion (not from IDE) all dependencies need to be made available within the runnable jar.
-To support this a separate pom_fat_jar_java.xml is provided in the project that builds such a jar.